MiraKaffe/logan_2025/navigation/interest.md

 ## Celeste

 Celeste is a grueling 2d platformer with an emphasis on precision and endurance.
-In  Celeste, you climb Mount Celeste, a mountain where strange things happen the farther up you go.
+In the game, you climb Mount Celeste, a mountain where strange things happen the farther up you go.
 It is a game about conquering hardships and accepting yourself.

 Celeste's story is beautiful, and tackles serious topics from the developers' lives.
 The story has *Heart*.